 OTHER optional discussion points:

 How has your understanding of community or community health been affected by your experience/knowledge gained in BTG?
 If so, in what ways?

 How has your perception of inter-professional teamwork been affected by your experience with BTG, if at all?

 Were there projects or activities in which you participated/organized/initiated that challenged you in new ways?
 If so, could you describe these and tell us about why they challenged you?

-Were there any activities that you led or in which you participated that made a particularly deep impression (for example, activities related to cardiovascular health, oral health, or the BTG Health Focus areas)?
+Were there any activities that you led or in which you participated that made a particularly deep impression (for example, activities related to cardiovascular health, oral health)?

 How did your perception or understanding of your site change over the summer?